EricSunZH/Combining-deep-reinforcement-learning-and-goals-based-investing/README.md

 The code runs on tensorflow 1.x and Stable_Baseline 2.x  </br>
 The model has been pre-trained with results saved in best_model.zip.
 To run the test code with default parameters and the pre-trained result, run test.py. </br>

-To adjust parameters and retrain the model, open settings.py to adjust the reward function parameters, and run train.py.
+To adjust parameters and retrain the model, open settings.py to adjust the reward function parameters, and run train.py. </br>

+The results highlighted in our paper were the simulation results of 1000 rounds.
+Due to constraint in file size, we only uploaded the simulated test data of 100 rounds.